 - The format of assessment and feedback within the module;

 - Report writing and presentation skills.

-Teamwork and Supervision: Teams will be allocated a first and second supervisor and will hold regular meetings with their supervisors.
-Teams will be expected to hold regular project meetings.
-The minutes of these meeting will be monitored by the supervisor of the team, who will intervene if there are problems.
+Teamwork and Supervision: Teams will be allocated a supervisor and and additional marker.
+Teams will hold regular meetings with their supervisor.
+In addition, teams are expected to hold regular project meetings (at least once a week).
+The minutes of these meeting will be monitored by the supervisor of the team and the module coordinator, who will intervene if there are problems.

 Assessment: Projects are assessed at the following three points:

 - Design (oral presentation + documentation, week 8-10)

 - Evaluation of trading strategies (submitted code, week 20)